Confucius: Politics

 Confucius's political thought is based upon his ethical thought.
-He argued that the best government is one that rules through "rites" (lǐ) and people's natural morality, and not by using bribery and coercion.
+He argued that the best government is one that rules through "rites" (lǐ) and morality, and not by using incentives and coercion.
 He explained that this is one of the most important analects: "If the people be led by laws, and uniformity sought to be given them by punishments, they will try to avoid the punishment, but have no sense of shame.
 If they be led by virtue, and uniformity sought to be given them by the rules of propriety, they will have the sense of the shame, and moreover will become good."
 (Analects 2.3, tr.
 Legge).
-This "sense of shame" is an internalisation of duty, where the punishment precedes the evil action, instead of following it in the form of laws as in Legalism.
+This "sense of shame" is an internalization of duty.
+Confucianism prioritizes creating a harmonious society over the ruler's interests, opposes material incentives and harsh punishments, and downplays the role of institutions in guiding behavior as in Legalism, emphasizing moral virtues instead.

 Confucius looked nostalgically upon earlier days, and urged the Chinese, particularly those with political power, to model themselves on earlier examples.
 In times of division, chaos, and endless wars between feudal states, he wanted to restore the Mandate of Heaven (天命) that could unify the "world" (天下, "all under Heaven") and bestow peace and prosperity on the people.
 Because his vision of personal and social perfections was framed as a revival of the ordered society of earlier times, Confucius is often considered a great proponent of conservatism, but a closer look at what he proposes often shows that he used (and perhaps twisted) past institutions and rites to push a new political agenda of his own: a revival of a unified royal state, whose rulers would succeed to power on the basis of their moral merits instead of lineage.
-These would be rulers devoted to their people, striving for personal and social perfection, and such a ruler would spread his own virtues to the people instead of imposing proper behavior with laws and rules.
+These would be rulers devoted to the well-being of their people, striving to be a role model in virtue and ritual, and such a ruler would spread his own virtues to the people instead of imposing proper behavior with laws and edicts.

-While Confucius supported the idea of government ruling by a virtuous king, his ideas contained a number of elements to limit the power of rulers.
-He argued for representing truth in language, and honesty was of paramount importance.
-Even in facial expression, truth must always be represented.
-Confucius believed that if a ruler is to lead correctly, by action, that orders would be unnecessary in that others will follow the proper actions of their ruler.
 In discussing the relationship between a king and his subject (or a father and his son), he underlined the need to give due respect to superiors.
 This demanded that the subordinates must advise their superiors if the superiors are considered to be taking a course of action that is wrong.
 Confucius believed in ruling by example, if you lead correctly, orders by force or punishment are not necessary.